awsdocs/amazon-connect-admin-guide/doc_source/connect-slr.md

 + Action: Amazon S3 `s3:GetObject`, `s3:GetObjectAcl`, `s3:PutObject`, `s3:PutObjectAcl`, `s3:DeleteObject`, `s3:GetBucketLocation`, and `GetBucketAcl` for the S3 bucket specified for recorded conversations\.

   It also grants `s3:PutObject`, `s3:PutObjectAcl`, and `s3:GetObjectAcl` to the bucket specified for exported reports\.
++ Action: Amazon Connect Customer Profiles `profile:SearchProfiles`, `profile:CreateProfile`, `profile:UpdateProfile`, `profile:AddProfileKey`, `profile:ListProfileObjects`, `profile:ListAccountIntegrations` to use your default Customer Profiles domain with the Amazon Connect contact flows and agent experience applications\.
-+ Action: Amazon Kinesis Data Firehose `firehose:DescribeDeliveryStream` and `firehose:PutRecord`, and `firehose:PutRecordBatch` for the delivery stream defined for agent event streams and CTRs\.
++ Action: Amazon Kinesis Data Firehose `firehose:DescribeDeliveryStream` and `firehose:PutRecord`, and `firehose:PutRecordBatch` for the delivery stream defined for agent event streams and contact records\.
-+ Action: Amazon Kinesis Data Streams `kinesis:PutRecord`, `kinesis:PutRecords`, and `kinesis:DescribeStream` for the stream specified for agent event streams and CTRs\.
++ Action: Amazon Kinesis Data Streams `kinesis:PutRecord`, `kinesis:PutRecords`, and `kinesis:DescribeStream` for the stream specified for agent event streams and contact records\.
 + Action: Amazon Lex `lex:PostContent` for the bots added to your instance\.
 + Action: Amazon Lex `lex:ListBots`, `lex:ListBotAliases` for the all bots created in the account across all Regions\.
 + Action: Amazon CloudWatch Logs `logs:CreateLogStream`, `logs:DescribeLogStreams`, and `logs:PutLogEvents` to the CloudWatch Logs group specified for contact flow logging\.
++ Action: Amazon CloudWatch Metrics `cloudwatch:PutMetricData` to publish Amazon Connect usage metrics for an instance to your account\.
 + Action: High\-Volume Outbound Communications
   + `connect-campaigns:CreateCampaign`
   + `connect-campaigns:DeleteCampaign`